mfkl/mfkl.github.io/_posts/2024-01-10-unity-double-oss-standards.markdown

 For this reason, we decided to publish a simple Store on the [Videolabs](https://videolabs.io) website.

 This way, existing and new customers can still [purchase the binaries for the open-source VLC Unity plugin](https://videolabs.io/store/unity) without our presence on the Unity Store.
+Of course, users can still build VLC for Unity themselves, as it is open source.

 ### Flexible multimedia consulting packages